INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

     WARNING: FPGA-server-1.0-r0 do_package_qa: QA Issue: /usr/bin/FPGA-server contained in package FPGA-server requires libc.so.6(GLIBC_2.4), but no providers found in RDEPENDS_FPGA-server? [file-rdeps]
     WARNING: FPGA-test-1.0-r0 do_package_qa: QA Issue: /usr/bin/FPGA-test contained in package FPGA-test requires libstdc++.so.6(CXXABI_1.3.8), but no providers found in RDEPENDS_FPGA-test? [file-rdeps]

 Sometimes building will fail when configuring of the fsbl (first stage bootloader) takes too long.
 I think it needs to wait until all other sources are compiled.
-Petalinux gives an error which looks like it was running out of memory, but I believe its rather a timeout during configuring.
+Petalinux gives an error which looks like it was running out of memory, but I believe its rather a timeout during configuring?
 When you build it a second time it will work without problems since the dependent sources are already compiled and the fsbl should configure and compile immediately.

 6. Package files for booting from SD card: